matrup01/data_import_modules/docu/docu.md

 	obj (Dronedata-obj) ... takes a Dronedata-Object whichs data should be appended

 4.2     DroneWrapper(file,kwargs)

     creates a DroneWrapper object

     file (str) ... takes a Drone produced csv file

     dronetype (str, optional) ... specifies which drone was used to read csv correctly (currently implemented: "BladeScapes","Own") - default: "BladeScapes" start (str, optional) ... if a str of the form "HH:MM:SS" is given, all data acquired before this timestamp wont be used end (str, optional) ... if a str of the form "HH:MM:SS" ist given, all data acquired after this timestamp wont be used

 4.2.1   DroneWrapper.wrap(name,obj,kwargs)

     adds an instance of a data class (Pops,NewFData or FlyingFlo_USB) to the DroneWrapper

     name (str) ... name that is used to find the data from the wrapped object
     obj (Pops|NewFData|FlyingFlo_USB) ... obj that should be wrapped

 4.2.2   DroneWrapper.returndata(kwargs)

     returns a dict of the Drone-produced data or all the Drone data and all the wrapped data if nested=True

     nested (bool, optional) ... if nested, the wrapped data of other objects is also returned

 4.2.3   DroneWrapper.flightmap(kwargs)

     plots the height AGL of the drone over an OSM Map in your browser

     zoomstart (int, optional) ... decides on which zoomlevel the map should be rendered (can be changed while using the map by turning the mousewheel) - default: 21 colors (list of str, optional) ... changes the color used for the colormap - default: ["brown","white","blue"]

 4.2.5   DroneWrapper.advancedflightmap(y,kwargs)

     plots data of any wrapped obj over an OSM Map in your browser

     y (str) ... decides which data should be plotted.
 Takes str in the form of name_yy where name is the name of a wrapped obj (or "Drone" if data from the drone is used) and yy is a plottype (must be legal for the class the wrapped obj is an instance of)

     zoomstart (int, optional) ... decides on which zoomlevel the map should be rendered (can be changed while using the map by turning the mousewheel) - default: 21 colors (list of str, optional, optional) ... changes the color used for the colormap - default: ["brown","white","blue"] target_height (int|float, optional) ... if a target height is given, only data in the height-range of target_height+-height_deviation is plotted height_deviation (int|float, optional) ... specifies the range for the target height (only usefull if a target_height is given) - default: 1 bettermap (bool, optional) ... if True a grid of the values is calculated and plotted instead of single datapoints bettermap_resolution (int, optional) ... only usefull if bettermap=True.
-A grid of bettermap_resolution x bettermap_resolution will be used to plot the data - default: 15
+A grid of bettermap_resolution x bettermap_resolution will be used to plot the data - default: 15 mapimage (str, optional) ... draws a picture on the map.
+The str must contain a path to a file without a file ending, but a .png and a .tfw have to exist. e.g mapimage="mypath/myfilename" to import mypath/myfilename.png and mypath/myfilename.tfw save_loc (str, optional) ... if a path (with filename) is given, the map will be saved as an .html rather than printed in the browser

 4.2.6   DroneWrapper.plot(ax,y,**kwargs)

     plots Drone-produced data over time on an mpl-axis

     ax (mpl-axis) ... takes a mpl-axis on which the data will be plotted y (str) ... decides which data will be plotted (legal: "height", "long", "lat")

     quakes (list of str, optional) ... takes a list of "HH:MM:SS"-strings and draws vertical lines at these times quakeslabel (str, optional) ... a label that is used for the quakes if a legend is drawn quakecolor (str, optional) ... decides the color of the quake-lines - default: "tab:purple" color (str, optional) ... decides the color of the plot - default: "tab:green" plotlabel (str, optional) ... a label that is used for the plot if a legend is drawn ylabel (str, optional) ... a label that is used for the y-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given y secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True targetfunc (func, optional) ... decides how to check target1, target2 and targety (only works if these variables are given). the function must take two floats and an np array of floats and it must output an array of bools (mask) Default:
                                             ```python
                                             def targetfunc(target1,target2,ty): #ty is the data corresponding to targety
                                                 m = np.where(target1<ty,True,False)
                                                 m = np.where(ty<target2,m,False)
                                                 return m
                                             ```
     target1 (float, optional) ... takes a value that is checked in targetfunc target2 (float, optional) ... takes a value that is checked in targetfunc targety (str, optional) ... takes a legal y-string (depends on wrapped objects) and hands the corresponding data to targetfunc

 4.2.7   DroneWrapper.advancedplot(ax,x,y,kwargs)

     ax (mpl-axis) ... takes a mpl-axis on which the data will be plotted y (str) ... decides which data should be plotted.
 Takes str in the form of name_yy where name is the name of a wrapped obj (or "Drone" if data from the drone is used) and yy is a plottype (must be legal for the class the wrapped obj is an instance of) x (str) ... decides over which data should be plotted.
 Takes str in the form of name_yy where name is the name of a wrapped obj (or "Drone" if data from the drone is used) and yy is a plottype (must be legal for the class the wrapped obj is an instance of; if the plot should be over time use "name_t")

     color (str, optional) ... decides the color of the plot - default: "tab:green" plotlabel (str, optional) ... a label that is used for the plot if a legend is drawn xlabel (str, optional) ... a label that is used for the x-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given x ylabel (str, optional) ... a label that is used for the y-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given y scatter (bool, optional) ... if True the data is plotted as a scatterplot - default: False secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True showpearsonr (bool, optional) ... if True Pearsons R is calculated and shown in the plot - default: True targetfunc (func, optional) ... decides how to check target1, target2 and targety (only works if these variables are given). the function must take two floats and an np array of floats and it must output an array of bools (mask) Default:
                                             ```python
                                             def targetfunc(target1,target2,ty): #ty is the data corresponding to targety
                                                 m = np.where(target1<ty,True,False)
                                                 m = np.where(ty<target2,m,False)
                                                 return m
                                             ```
     target1 (float, optional) ... takes a value that is checked in targetfunc target2 (float, optional) ... takes a value that is checked in targetfunc targety (str, optional) ... takes a legal y-string (depends on wrapped objects) and hands the corresponding data to targetfunc

 4.2.8 DroneWrapper.save(filename)